MsrSiege/ChemDB/README.md

 ## ⚙️ Installation

-I've developed this tool for MS Windows and will provide a precompiled version for MS Windows to run as-is.
+I've developed this tool for MS Windows and will provide [precompiled versions](https://github.com/MsrSiege/ChemDB/releases/latest) for MS Windows to run as-is.
+You can download it here.
+> Choose `ChemDB.VERSION.zip` if you have chrome installed.
+If not, choose `ChemDB.VERSION_chrome.zip`!

 I didn't test the tool on other platforms.
 If you are familiar with GitHub feel free to clone the repostitory and use your IDE of choice.

 ## 👋 Usage